 Laboratory tests, EKGs, and X-rays are covered under Medicaid if they are reasonable and necessary for the diagnosis or treatment of an illness or injury.
-The Physician must specify the actual tests to be performed.
+The physician must specify the actual tests to be performed.

 Laboratory tests, EKGs, X-rays, and similar ancillary services must be medically justified as a necessary part of the patient's care.
 To justify the use of many special tests where the final diagnosis is uncomplicated, the record must substantiate why a more complicated test was considered.
-The requirements for ancillary tests must be indicated and authenticated by signature of the Physician.
+The requirements for ancillary tests must be indicated and authenticated by signature of the physician.
 The results of the ancillary testing must be entered into the patient's record.

-Note: SCDHHS will allow a hospital to bill for services performed at another laboratory, provided that the following requirements are met: (1) the hospital and the laboratory must have a written agreement that the laboratory will look solely to the hospital for reimbursement and will not independently bill South Carolina Medicaid for these services, (2) the arrangement will result in no additional cost to the South Carolina Medicaid program (e.g., no "mark-up" by the Hospital, no administrative fees, no handling charges, etc.), and (3) the hospital should bill the charge which is submitted to all other payers.
-SCDHHS should not receive two bills for the same service and SCDHHS should not incur any additional expenses as the result of this practice.
+Note: SCDHHS will allow a hospital to bill for services performed at another laboratory, provided that the following requirements are met: (1) the hospital and the laboratory must have a written agreement that the laboratory will look solely to the hospital for reimbursement and will not independently bill South Carolina Medicaid for these services, (2) the arrangement will result in no additional cost to the South Carolina Medicaid program (e.g., no "mark-up" by the hospital, no administrative fees, no handling charges, etc.), and (3) the hospital must bill the charge which is submitted to all other payers.
+STwo bills for the same service are prohibited and SCDHHS shall not incur any additional expenses as the result of this practice.